Why Personality and Humor Matter in Marketing

-A well-timed joke or clever caption can make your brand feel approachable, relatable, and trustworthy.
+Using humor in marketing, by using a well-timed joke or clever caption, helps brands feel more relatable, approachable, and trustworthy.
 It’s like the digital version of a smile.

 Let’s be honest: most marketing sounds the same.
 Adding personality gives you an edge.
-It helps customers know not just what you do, but who you are—and why they should stick around.
+It helps customers know not just what you do, but who you are and why they should stick around.
+When done right, personality and humor will help humanize your brand.

 Humor is Used by Brands You Know and Love